-First, you'll want to gather all of your ingredients, cupcake liners and a cupcake tin.
+First, you'll want to preheat the oven and gather all of your ingredients, muffin liners and a muffin tin.
 (Have you ever gotten halfway through a recipe just to realize you're missing something?
 Been there, done that!)

 Next, it's time to prepare the cupcake tins.
-You'll place 16 cupcake liners in a tin and place a cookie (Girl Scout Thin Mint or an generic brand of the cookie) at the bottom of each.
+You'll place 16 cupcake liners in a tin and place a cookie (Thin Mint Girl Scout Cookies or an generic brand of the cookie) at the bottom of each.
 This cookie will be a delicious surprise when someone bites into the cupcake! 🙂

 Place the remaining 8 cookies into a plastic baggie and crush them into pea-sized (or smaller) pieces.
 These will be mixed into the batter later on.

 Start by combining the dry ingredients in a large mixing bowl or in the bowl of a stand mixer.